mel0013/Hellodog/README.md

 ## Hellodog
 As part of the Le Wagon Bootcamp, each student had to pitch an idea and work in teams to build it.
+Only four ideas can be chosen and my pitch was voted in the top 4.
+I was the Project Lead for Hellodog.

-I wanted to create something that would help people and animals.
+I wanted to create a product that would help people and animals.
 The most common pet in Australia are dogs so I thought I'd look into that area.
 Finding dogs with complimentary personalities can be a challenge and a pain point for a number of dog owners.
 Dogs can be picky just like their human counterparts.
-Getting a dog friend might be a great idea, but it can lead to aggression and injuries, if it's not a good fit.

-I wanted to create Hellodog (mobile app) to make the socialising process a lot simpler and efficient.
-A community for people to socialise their beloved pets.
+I wanted to create Hellodog (mobile app) to make the selection process a lot simpler and efficient.
+Hellodog serves as a community and platform for people to socialise their beloved pets.

 ## Heroku
 [Click here](https://hellodog-app.herokuapp.com/) to see it live.
 (Mobile version)